HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 As we've seen before, the labels on the left hand side of each slider in Napari matches the index of the dimension it moves along.
 The top slider (labelled -3) moves along the z axis, while the bottom slider (labelled -4) switches channels.
-Remember a negative index counts back from the last dimension, so for this image:
+Remember a negative index counts backwards from the last dimension, so for this image:

 - **Shape**: (2, 60, 256, 256)
 - **Axis**:  (c, z, y, x)